You might have heard the saying, ‘It’s not about the gear but the photographer behind it.’

 This is a piece of equipment that’s used by the majority of professional landscape photographers but, for some reason, it’s also one that’s rarely talked about.

 An L-Bracket is best described as an L-shaped piece of metal that’s mounted to your camera.
-This is used instead of a regular tripod plate and works very similar.
-The main difference being that you can quickly switch from shooting horizontal to vertical without moving or adjusting the tripod itself.
+This is used instead of a regular tripod plate and works very similarly.
+The main difference is that you can quickly switch from shooting horizontally to vertically without moving or adjusting the tripod itself.

-There are many benefits of this but the two most important is that you don’t risk the tripod being unbalanced when tilting to vertical alignment and that you can keep the same compositional centerpoint.
+This has many benefits, but the two most important are that you don’t risk the tripod being unbalanced when tilting to vertical alignment and that you can keep the same compositional center point.
 Another benefit is that it can, to some degree, help protect the camera if dropped.

 #6 Cleaning Equipment for the Camera

-You also need to clean the lenses on a regular basis.
-Personally, I always have microfiber cloths and pre-moisturized lens wipes in the camera bag.
-These are extremely useful for outdoor photographers and helps you to always keep those front elements free for smudges and dust spots.
+You also need to clean the lenses regularly.
+I always have microfiber cloths and pre-moisturized lens wipes in the camera bag.
+These are extremely useful for outdoor photographers and help keep those front elements free from smudges and dust spots.

 Conclusion

-I want to briefly get back to the quote that I began this article with: It’s not about the gear but the photographer behind it.
+I want to briefly get back to the quote with which I began this article: It’s not about the gear but the photographer behind it.

-There is a lot of truth to this statement as the real recipe behind consistently capturing beautiful images is to learn the fundamentals of photography.
-It’s this basic knowledge and understanding that makes you a successful photographer, not the price tag of the equipment.
+There is a lot of truth to this statement, as the real recipe behind consistently capturing beautiful images is to learn the fundamentals of photography.
+This basic knowledge and understanding makes you a successful photographer, not the price tag of the equipment.

 The main benefit of having better and more advanced equipment lays in the additional creative possibilities they offer.
 Yet, without the fundamental knowledge, you aren’t able to fully take advantage of these possibilities.